 Facebook changed everything for me professionally.
 There are perhaps 500 editors, based all over the world, among my Facebook friends.
 For a time I became more involved in AFEPI Ireland as well, having got to know some fellow members online.

 You learn a lot in editors’ networks.
 The main thing I have learned is to take a less prescriptivist (following the rules) and more descriptivist (being aware of how language is actually used) approach in my work: to be flexible and context-aware.
 Before I was in regular touch with other editors, the imposed rigidity of in-house ways was hard to shake off.
 Also, these forums can be a good source of work.
-My advice to anyone who hasn’t already done so is to join resource for new or inexperienced editors in particular.
+My advice to anyone who hasn’t already done so is to join online editors’ groups, some of which are great resources for new or inexperienced editors in particular.
 We now have the tools that facilitate sharing of our experiences.
 Let’s make full use of them.

 AFEPI Ireland would like to thank Brendan O’Brien for sharing his thoughts.
 See his biography below.

-Brendan O’Brien is a 6-year-old freelance editor who grew up in Nenagh, Co.
+Brendan O’Brien is a 61-year-old freelance editor who grew up in Nenagh, Co.
 Tipperary; he now lives near Virginia, Co.
-Cavan, with his wife, Pauline, and t terrier.
+Cavan, with his wife, Pauline, and their terrier.
 Their daughter, Susanna, is a speech & language therapist; their son, Sean, died suddenly in 2010, aged 19.
 Please see www.brendanedits.com for details of recent projects etc.

 The views expressed are those of the interviewee and do not necessarily reflect the views of AFEPI Ireland.